0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

-# JS SDK EXample
+# JS SDK Example

-This tutorial shows an example of how to run JS SDK for its different functionalities.
+This tutorial shows an example of how to run JS SDK.

 ## Example: Identity Creation